func-i/Funci_from_OS/README.md

 ### Production

-* *Recommended Process:* Do not push to master directly.
+* *Recommended Process:* Do not push to `master` directly.
 Work on GitHub.
-* Developers: Test any change on staging first.
-Make pull request from staging to master.
+    - Developers: Test any change on `staging` first.
+Make pull request from `staging` to `master`.
 Merging a pull request equals a push.
-* Page/post editors: Edit a page or a blog post on GitHub.
+    - Page/post editors: Edit a page or a blog post on `master`.
 Commiting the changes equals a push.
 * wait (~20 seconds)
 * Browse to `http://www.functionalimperative.com/`